 Leasing With a Credit Score Lower Than 680

 Having a lower credit score means you’ll likely have difficulty finding a company willing to lease to you or you’ll pay more to lease a car.
 Leasing companies may see you as a risk-based on your credit history.
-You might find that having a trustworthy co-signer on the lease could help you get a lower interest rate or better terms than if you’re applying on your own.
+You might find that having a trustworthy cosigner on the lease could help you get a lower interest rate or better terms than if you’re applying on your own.

 It’s important to check your report for accuracy — if there are any errors, contact the credit bureau that issued the report.
 Factors that affect your credit score are your payment history, length of your credit history, how much you owe compared to how much available credit you have, types of credit you have, and any new applications for credit that show up on your credit report.
 (You’ll learn more about these below.)

 Can Leasing a Car Build Credit?

 Any time you apply for credit, you have the opportunity to build your credit.
-A car lease is credit just as a car loan would be credit.
+A car lease is credit, just as a car loan would be credit.

 Can Leasing a Car Affect Your Credit Score?